 What Does the Dress Code Formal Mean for a Wedding?

-When the invitation states formal attire and/or the start time is in the evening, an elegant feminine midi dress or a nice pantsuit like a tuxedo are the minimum requirement.
+When the invitation states formal attire and/or the start time is in the evening, an elegant, feminine midi dress or a nice pantsuit like a tuxedo is the minimum requirement.
 However, a formal tea-length or floor-length gown would be more appropriate.
-Recall there are reasons why it is always better to be over- than underdressed.
+Recall that there are reasons why it is always better to be overdressed than underdressed.

 As a rule of thumb for formal wedding guest outfits: The later in the day the more formal the attire, the longer the length of the gowns.